overfullstack/ds-algo/old/src/main/java/gfg/practice/arrays/ReverseWords/ReverseWords.md

 Given a String of length N reverse the words in it.
 Words are separated by dots.

 Input:
-The first line contains T denoting the number of testcases.
-Then follows description of testcases.
+The first line contains T denoting the number of testcase.
+Then follows description of testcase.
 Each case contains a string containing spaces and characters.

 Output: